sendgrid/csharp-http-client/README.md

 <a name="announcements"></a>
 # Announcements

-All updates to this project is documented in our [CHANGELOG](https://github.com/sendgrid/csharp-http-client/blob/master/CHANGELOG.md).
+All updates to this project are documented in our [CHANGELOG](https://github.com/sendgrid/csharp-http-client/blob/master/CHANGELOG.md).

 If you're a software engineer who is passionate about #DeveloperExperience and/or #OpenSource, [this is an incredible opportunity to join our #DX team](https://sendgrid.com/careers/role/1421152/?gh_jid=1421152) as a Developer Experience Engineer and work with **@thinkingserious** and **@aroach**!
 Tell your friends :)